Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 Four years ago, Tim turned his attention to new forms of music, sound creation and digital platforms once again, re-sparking his whole passion for sound design.
 He launched himself back into that world in a deep way, with a new hearing experience and understanding of sound after his years of musical exploration.
 More recently, living in Berlin has really opened his ears and eyes to new realms of artistic excellence and possibility.
 He is also keenly watching the how community based enterprises and the art world are growing closer together.

-A filmmaker and conservation biologist dedicated to strengthening the narrative for social change, Daniela throws herself head, heart and hands into her work and vocation.
+An environmental educator dedicated to strengthening the narrative for social change and conservation, Daniela throws herself head, heart and hands into her work.

-Daniela has a Screen Media degree from International Film School Sydney and Communications accreditations from Columbia University and Duke University, along with a Conservation Biology degree from the University of Colorado at Boulder.
+Daniela has a Film and Media degree from International Film School Sydney, a partial Masters in Environmental Communications from Duke University and a Conservation & Evolutionary Biology degrees from the University of Colorado at Boulder.
 She is also a Board Member of Coalition Wild, and a member of the IUCN Commission of Education & Communication.
-Her passion spans the arts, sciences and social impact sectors.

 Cinematographer / Editor